How we test cot mattresses

-The Australian/NZ standard for mattress firmness provides manufacturers with a definitive test using a special apparatus to determine softness.
+The Australian/New Zealand standard for mattress firmness provides manufacturers with a definitive test using a special apparatus to determine softness.
 But we still aren't seeing many mattress-makers claim compliance on their packaging or websites.
 That's where CHOICE comes in.

 - Our expert testers